jeanbk/PhilipPorfolio/README.md

 Hi Folks,

-This is actually the portfolio of a friend who is a freelance web designer.
+This is actually the portfolio of a friend who is a freelance web designer available at http://boriskonan.com/philipakuma/